nuagenetworks/nuagenetworks.github.io/_posts/2016-03-21-Migrating ESXi Workloads to Nuage.md

 Once the update is done, VRS-VM will capture the event, request the network policy from VSD and wire the VM into the subnet or L2 domain that was provisioned inside the metadata.
 The VM can then ping the gateway IP, is able to ping the other VMs that are not migrated yet and will be able to ping the other BMs of the same subnet.

+As mentioned before, the steps to migrate the VM can be fully automated: [A migration script is available][migrationscript] that includes metadata provisioning and Portgroup update all for you!

 ## Ping Test